felixdorn/laravel-rickroll/README.md

     </p>
 </p>

-Redirects people trying to break your site to Never Gonna Give You Up, from Rick Astley.
+Rickrolls people trying to break your site.
 This package is inspired by [Liam Hammett's tweet](https://twitter.com/LiamHammett/status/1260984553570570240).

 ## Getting started